I know the frustration.

 So what’s the solution?

-While there is no miraculous formula for writing a cold email that gets responses, there is one way you can cut through all the noise and get replies, fast.
+While there is no miraculous formula for writing a cold email that gets responses (there are some very strong best practices, though), there is one way you can cut through all the noise and usually get replies, fast.

 The magic is actually in the follow-up emails.

-If you continue to reach out and add value in your follow-up emails, you’ll be successful.
+If you continue to reach out and add value in your follow-up emails, you will be successful.

 But before jumping in, let’s see why you should follow up in the first place.

-Why You Should Continue Sending Value-Packed Follow-up Emails, While Others Just Give Up
+Why You Should Continue Sending Value-Packed Follow-up Emails

 I’m sure you’ve heard this stat: Email is almost 40 times better at acquiring new customers than Facebook and Twitter.

 According to Yesware, you have a 21% chance of getting a reply to your second email if the first goes unanswered.
-It’s not because follow-up emails annoy people; it’s because follow-up emails can fill the void your first outreach email may have created.
+Every email sent is another opportunity for them to read and reply.
+Every email sent makes your name that much more recognizable to them.

 - Add value